With Catchr, you can populate different database types:

 Click Preview data.

-Select a date where data is available, then click Preview.
+Select a date with available data, then click Preview.

 You can pick any valid date if the platform doesn't store historical data.